yugabyte/yb-redis-py/README.rst

 ^^^^^^^^^^^^^^

 The \*SCAN commands introduced in Redis 2.8 can be cumbersome to use.
-While these commands are fully supported, redis-py also exposes the following methods that return Python iterators for convenience: `scan_iter`, `hscan_iter`, `sscan_iter` and `zscan_iter`.
+While these commands are fully supported, yedis/redis-py also exposes the following methods that return Python iterators for convenience: `scan_iter`, `hscan_iter`, `sscan_iter` and `zscan_iter`.